hunterEdward98/weekend-sql-to-do-list/README.md

 ## Setting Up/ Creating your database.

 You can name your database whatever you'd like to, but you'll need to change the database value in `pool.js` if you don't name it **To Do List**. when you're finished setting the database up, you need to set the table up.
-Create a table with the name of **list_items** in your new database, with the following values
+Create a table with the name of **list_items** in your new database, with the following values **NOTE: if you do not name your table `list_items`, you will need to rewrite much of the project to be compatible with your table.**

 ```sql
 CREATE TABLE list_items (